Ryanb58/blackandwhiteboard/memory-bank/progress.md

 - Implemented drawing functionality with color selection
 - Created toolbar UI with color picker and utility buttons
 - Added MIT license to the project root
+- Configured Vite to build to the /docs folder for GitHub Pages hosting

 ## Notes
 - The project has moved from planning to implementation phase